 Support voice input

-Make sure to support speech-to-text, as it's much faster on a watch.
-You may also want to support recorded audio as well.
+Support speech-to-text, because it's much faster on a watch.
+You might also want to support recorded audio.